turingschool/mod-0-project-be/final_prep/README.md

 Gear Up is a part of our curriculum where we talk about topics such as privilege and power, and ethical issues in the tech industry.

 - [ ] [Complete this assignment](https://github.com/turingschool/gear-up/blob/main/m0/Intro.To.GearUp.md)
-  - [ ] Add a link for your gist here:
+  - [ ] Add a link for your gist here: [Here's the link to my gist for the Gear Up Pre-Work.](https://gist.github.com/jusrez/c14b2fc49d984d94faca74d71ef2c0b1)

 ## Time Management Prep